19 Shed Plans Perfect for Big or Small Backyards

 3. Wood Shed

 This compact shed is big enough to store tools or hide trash bins.
-The small shed’s plans specify using cedar fence boards to reduce the overall budget, and the simple design can be a good choice for beginning DIYers.
+The plans for this small shed show how to construct it with or without doors; without doors this tool shed is a suitable place to stow firewood.
+This simple project is a good one for novice DIYers.
 The wood shed plans include a shopping list, cut list, and step-by-step instructions with drawings.

 4. Farmhouse Chic

 Use these high-quality plans to build a charming 12-foot-by-10-foot farmhouse-style shed.
 The spacious building provides enough room for storage, but it will work just as well as an office, creative workspace, or playhouse.
 The gable-style roof means that those living with snowy winters won’t need to worry about the weight of heavy snowfall damaging the shed.